strakergroup/Nake-Agentic-Slack/README.md

 ### Slack API fields in env file

 These can be found once created in step 5 on the app page at https://api.slack.com/apps/

+### Translation
+translate.py has methods to use sitemanger.obj_stringtranslator db for translation You can use the _() function to translate your strings The locale is read from client info